Tech-at-DU/Habitual-Swift4/P03-Populating-the-Table-View/readme.md

 Here, you are going to be using one of the methods of our **tableView** to add a new row to the table view by pressing a button.

-Add the following to **HabitsTableViewController.swift**. the extension should go at the end of the file, after the class ends.
+Add the following to **HabitsTableViewController.swift**. the extension should go at the end of the file after the class ends.

 ```swift
 class HabitsTableViewController: UITableViewController {